Valneva COVID-19 vaccine

-Valneva COVID-19 vaccine is a COVID-19 vaccine developed by French biotechnology company Valneva SE in collaboration with the American biopharmaceutical company Dynavax Technologies.
+Valneva COVID-19 vaccine (VLA2001) is a COVID-19 vaccine developed by European specialty vaccine company Valneva SE in collaboration with the American biopharmaceutical company Dynavax Technologies.

 In April 2022, the United Kingdom Medicines and Healthcare products Regulatory Agency (MHRA) approved the vaccine, being the first in the world to do so.
-It was approved for medical use in the European Union in June 2022.
+It was authorized for medical use in the European Union in June 2022.
+It was authorized for medical use in the European Union in June 2022.

 Technology

-It is a whole inactivated virus vaccine, grown in culture using the Vero cell line and inactivated with BPL.
+It is a whole whole inactivated virus vaccine, grown in culture using the Vero cell line and inactivated with β-propiolactone (BPL).
 It also contains two adjuvants: alum and CpG 1018.
-It uses the same manufacturing technology as Valneva's Ixiaro vaccine for Japanese encephalitis.
+It uses the same manufacturing technology as Valneva's IXIARO® vaccine for Japanese encephalitis.

 History

 Clinical trials

 Valneva COVID-19 vaccine completed phase I/II trial with 153 participants in the United Kingdom.
 The trials were supported by the UK National Institute for Health Research and four British universities.

 In April 2021, Valneva COVID-19 vaccine commenced phase III trials with approximately 4,000 participants.
 In August 2021, New Zealand was chosen for trialing on 300 adult volunteers, due to low case numbers and slow vaccine rollout.
 Positive results for the phase III trials were reported in October 2021.